Zhao-Tian-yi/Zhao-Tian-yi.github.io/_pages/about.md

 **Tianyi Zhao**, Boyang Liu, Yanglei Gao, Yiming Sun, Maoxun Yuan, Xingxing Wei

 [**Project**](https://github.com/Zhao-Tian-yi/M2D-LIF) <strong><span class='show_paper_citations' data='mJlOsyYAAAAJ:9yKSN-GCB0IC'></span></strong>
-- We revisit RGB-infrared object detection from the perspective of mono-modality feature learning and show that strong single-modality representation is a key prerequisite for robust multimodal performance.
+- This work revisit RGB-infrared object detection from the perspective of mono-modality feature learning and show that strong single-modality representation is a key prerequisite for robust multimodal performance.
 Based on this insight, we design a better feature learning and fusion strategy that improves cross-modal complementarity and detection stability under challenging illumination and occlusion.
 </div>
 </div>